MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/embedded-canvas-app-add-classic-designer.md

 This topic explains how to embed a new or existing canvas app on a model-driven form.

 ## Embedding a new canvas app on a model-driven form
-Imagine that you want to create and add an embedded canvas app on a main form for the Accounts entity.
+Imagine that you want to create a new canvas app and embed it on a main form for the Accounts entity.
 To do this, follow these steps:

 1. Sign in to [PowerApps](https://web.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc).
 2. [Create or edit the main form](create-and-edit-forms.md) of an entity, Accounts entity in our example.